silksong-modding/Silksong.DataManager/README.md

 2. It will is available across multiple profiles

 Therefore, if either of these use cases are relevant to your mod, you should use `IGlobalDataMod`.
-Similar to `IProfileDataMod<T>`, this data is loaded when the game opens and saved when the game closes.
+Similar to `IProfileDataMod<T>`, this data is loaded when the game opens and saved when the game closes; you can access it in your plugin's `Start` method.

 ### Save-specific data